mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 \pi(\textbf{x}|\textbf{y}) = \frac{1}{C} \pi(\textbf{x}) \cdot \pi(\textbf{y}|\textbf{x})
 $$

 where $C$ is a normalisation constant ensuring that the integral of the posterior over $\textbf{x}$ equals 1.
-In most cases, the constant can be ignored, as our primary focus is the relative probability of different parameter candidates.
+In most cases, the constant can be ignored, as our primary focus is the relative probability of different parameter candidates... and the unormalised posterior...

-## 6. Computing the Posterior Distribution
+## 6. Approximating the posterior

-Several methods can be employed to compute the posterior distribution:
+Several methods can be employed to approximate the posterior distribution:

 #### Analytical Solution